 The buying process usually happens over golf and dinner and a deal is made (usually in the seven digits range).

 The sales director meets his quota, calls it a day and runs off to pursue the next deal.
 His job is done.
 What happens next is not his problem.

-The project moves to R&D. Architects, designers, and developers of such corporate ERP systems will have little or no say at all in what gets built, or how, or why and in most cases, they don’t even care because they are building for the buyers, not the users.
+The project moves to R&D. Architects, designers, and developers of such corporate ERP systems will have little or no influence at all in what gets built, or why as long as the result meets the set of requirements that fell on their lap from above.
+They don’t even care because they are building for the buyers, not the users.
 And those who pay for the software do not desire it, and will never use it.